North Carolina Bounty Hunter Guide: Requirements and Steps

 Wilmington, NC 28401

 When embarking on a new career, you should research salary data and job growth potential.
-Since the Bureau of Labor Statistics does not provide salary data for bounty hunters or bail bond runners, we use the information provided for private investigators as a proxy due to the similarity in job function and pay of the two careers.
-In North Carolina, over 400 PIs are employed and they earn an average annual salary of $39,400.2 Projections Central states that jobs for PIs in North Carolina will grow by 15% between now and 2022, equating to about 30 job openings per year.
-3
+Since the Bureau of Labor Statistics (BLS) does not provide salary data for bounty hunters or bail bond runners, we use the information provided for private investigators as a proxy due to the similarity in job function and pay of the two careers.
+In North Carolina, over 400 PIs were employed as of 2021, earning an average annual salary of $64,920, which is above the national average of $60,970.2,3 Estimates are that jobs for PIs in North Carolina will grow by 11.1% through 2030, with about 70 job openings per year including replacements.4

 Check out the following associations in North Carolina to grow your professional network and search for job opportunities.

-- North Carolina Bail Agents Association – An association in North Carolina that provides networking and continuing education opportunities for bail recovery agents in the state.
+- North Carolina Bail Agents Association (NCBAA): Provides networking and continuing education opportunities for bail recovery agents in the state.

-- North Carolina Association of Private Investigators – The oldest association of private investigators in North Carolina that advocates for equa enforcement of rules and regulations and to encourage a spirit of networking amongst private investigators in the state.
+- North Carolina Association of Private Investigators (NCAPI): The oldest association of private investigators in North Carolina, advocating for the enforcement of rules and regulations and encouraging networking between private investigators in the state.